A NodeList is an array-like object representing a collection of DOM elements or nodes.

 Array object containing all the nodes returned by the

 Array.from() method was introduced in ES6 and creates a new, shallow-copied

 NodeList object in modern browsers.
 For old browsers like IE, you need a polyfill.

 NodeList is by using the spread operator syntax (

-The ES6's spread operator is a concise, and cool way of converting a
+The ES6's spread operator is a concise and super easy way of converting a

 Finally, the last way to convert a

 Array object is by using the

 // create a `NodeList` object const divs = document.querySelectorAll('div') // convert `NodeList` to an array const divsArr = Array.prototype.slice.call(divs)

 You can also use a concise form of the above method: